WeblateOrg/weblate/docs/admin/install.rst

 .. code-block:: sh

-   uv pip install "Weblate[Postgres,Amazon,SAML]"
+   uv pip install "weblate[Postgres,Amazon,SAML]"

 Or you can install Weblate with all optional features:

 .. code-block:: sh

-   uv pip install "Weblate[all]"
+   uv pip install "weblate[all]"

 Or you can install Weblate without any optional features:

 .. code-block:: sh

-   uv pip install Weblate
+   uv pip install weblate

 Other system requirements
 +++++++++++++++++++++++++